 If you need benefits like deferment and forbearance or IDR plans, apply for Parent PLUS Loans.

-• Parent PLUS Loans: Federal student loans are eligible for deferments and forbearance, which allow you to postpone making your payments on your loans for a set period of time without becoming delinquent or damaging your credit.
+- Parent PLUS Loans: Federal student loans are eligible for flexible deferments and forbearance, which allow you to pause your payments on your loans for a set period of time without damaging your credit.
 While Parent PLUS Loans aren’t eligible for IDR plans as they are, you can consolidate them with a Direct Consolidation Loan.
 Once you do so, your loans are eligible for Income-Contingent Repayment (ICR) — one of the four IDR plans.
 By signing up for ICR, you can sometimes reduce your minimum monthly payment.
 And, after 25 years of making payments, any remaining loan balance can be discharged.

 5. Am I eligible for PSLF?

-If you work for a nonprofit organization or government agency, take out Parent PLUS Loans.
+If you work for a nonprofit organization or government agency, consider Parent PLUS Loans.

-• Parent PLUS Loans: If you have federal student loans and work for a nonprofit organization or government agency for 10 years and make 120 qualifying payments — and payments made under an ICR plan count — you can qualify for loan forgiveness under PSLF.
-Parent PLUS Loans can qualify for PSLF, but you do have to consolidate them with a Direct Consolidation Loan first and sign up for an ICR plan first.
-Once you do that, your monthly payments will count towards PSLF, helping you pursue loan forgiveness, which can be a substantial relief.
+- Parent PLUS Loans: If you have federal student loans, work for a nonprofit organization or government agency for 10 years, and make 120 qualifying payments, you can qualify for loan forgiveness under PSLF.
+Parent PLUS Loans are eligible for PSLF, but you must consolidate them with a Direct Consolidation Loan and sign up for the ICR plan first.
+Once you do that, your monthly payments can be counted towards PSLF, helping you earn loan forgiveness.

 Learn More: Public Service Loan Forgiveness